runprism/alto/README.md

 </div>

 # Welcome to Nomad!
-Nomad is the easiest way to run any code (functions, scripts, Jupyter notebooks, or entire projects) on any cloud environment!
+Nomad is the easiest way to run any code on the cloud!
+Nomad is designed to be used with Prism projects, but it can be used to any arbitrary code (e.g., functions, scripts, Jupyter notebooks, or entire projects)!

 ## Getting Started